gfish/sprinkle_dns/README.md

 sdns.sprinkle!
 ```

-Or a more advanced example:
+Or a more advanced example using loops and interpolation:

 ```ruby
 require 'sprinkle_dns'